satwikkansal/wtfpython/README.md

 # Usage

-A good way to get the most out of these examples, in my opinion, will be to just read the examples chronologically, and for every example:
+A good way to get the most out of these examples, in my opinion, will be just to read the examples chronologically, and for every example:
 - Carefully read the initial code for setting up the example.
 If you're an experienced Python programmer, most of the times you will successfully anticipate what's gonna happen next.
 - Read the output snippets and
   + Check if the outputs are the same as you'd expect.
   + Make sure know the exact reason behind the output being the way it is.
-    - If no, read the explaination (and if you still don't understand, shout out! and create an issue [here]()).
+    - If no, read the explanation (and if you still don't understand, shout out! and create an issue [here]()).
-    - If yes, give a gentle pat on your back and you may skip to the next example.
+    - If yes, give a gentle pat on your back, and you may skip to the next example.

 # 👀 Examples